philips-software/terraform-provider-hsdp/docs/resources/iam_email_template.md

 ### MFA_DISABLED

 If multi-factor authentication is disabled for a user, user will get this email notification.
 No link need to be configured for this template.

+### MFA_OTP

+This multi-factor authentication is used to send out the OTP for authenticating your account.

+### EMAIL_VERIFICATION_VIA_CODE

+When a user gets registered within an organization & if the user wants to verify email address, an account verification email will be sent to user .
+Otp will be received which needs to be used in IAM API confirm verification code to verify the email address.
+The following placeholders are supported in this template

+* `{{OTP}}` - Email verification code
+* `{{template.linkExpiryPeriod}}` - How long the verification link is valid (in hours)

 ## Example Usage